amlkteam/techcom-consumer-sentiment/milestone3/Interannotator_agreement_discussion.md

-Interannotator agreement study
+# Interannotator agreement study

-### Appropriate interannotor agreement measure: Alpha.
+### Appropriate interannotor agreement measure we picked: Alpha

 As Kappa requires the same annotators across all annotation tasks, it will not fit the case of using Amazon Mechanical Turk on Chinese Weibo data.
+Alpha is fine to use for both cases of 1. same annotators across all tasks and 2. different combinations of annotators across different tasks.

 ### Interannotator agreement scores across three languages:

-lang | measure with polarity_distance2|measure with polarity_distance3(less penalty on same side polarity)
+Language | measure with polarity_distance2|measure with polarity_distance3 \n (less penalty on same side polarity)
 ----------|----------------------------------- |----------------------------------------------------------------
 French (two annotators per task) |  0.803     |  0.813
 English (two annotators per task)|       |